kasparsd/wp-docs-md/docs/wp-articles.md

 This block provides a way to show or hide content on your site.
 This can be useful on faq pages, showing /hiding detailed event information etc.

 The **Summary** is customizable by selecting the “Write summary…” placeholder text and adding your own text.
+By default, the block uses the summary content as its label, similar to how the Heading block works.

 The additional content are blocks that you place inside the Details block that are hidden until you click on the summary text or the button.
 Because the content is hidden until you open the block, it is referred to as “hidden content”.